Cisco ASA: Security Levels and Zones Explained

 2. Cisco ASA: Security Level 0

 • This is the Lowest Security Level assigned to the most untrusted Interface/Zone.
-Usually, we assign the Lowest Security to the ISP or Internet Interface.
+We usually assign the Lowest Security level to the ISP or Internet Interface.

 • Traffic from the Low-Security Level to the High-Security Level is denied by default.